HealthJoy Connected Navigation Platform

 According to Psych Central, rewards help us “feel energized, cared for, and content, which boosts our self-command — and self-command helps us maintain our healthy habits.”

 So, science is telling us what we already know: rewards are fun.
-So, how do we reward ourselves to hit our health goals?
+So, how can we reward ourselves in a way that helps us reach our health goals?

 One way is a purchase related to a goal.
 For example, if your goal is to cook more at home, you can reward yourself with a brand new cookware set after the 25th dinner you make at home.

-Another way (that relates back to an earlier key) is to reward yourself by posting progress, so others can celebrate your accomplishment with you.
-So, whether you complete a race, head to therapy for the first time, or eat vegetarian for six months, don’t be afraid to tell others about your progress.
-By doing so, you’ll unlock the reward of positive reinforcement, which is one of the most powerful sources of motivation.
+Another way is to reward yourself by posting progress, so others can celebrate your accomplishments with you.
+So, whether you complete a race, head to therapy for the first time (or the first time in a long time), or stick to a vegetarian diet for six months, don’t be afraid to tell others about your progress.

 Get out there and accomplish those goals!

-No matter what your health goals are for 2023—you’ve got this!
-Use the tips above as a starting place, figure out what works for you, and accomplish what you set your mind to this year.
+No matter what your health goals are for 2025 – you’ve got this!
+Use the tips above as a starting place.
+Once you’ve figured out what works best for you, you will be well on your way to accomplishing what you set your mind to this year.

 2024 Member Health Goals